matshik87/spring-kotlin-coroutine/README.md

 Maybe some day a helm template

 #Swagger
-Swagger doc can be found under /api/swagger-ui/index.html.
+Swagger doc UI can be found under /api/swagger/ui.
 Swagger definition can be found under /api/swagger